 It's really important you research who you decide to hand your health to.
 This person should be someone you can get along with, trust and has experience.
 I can’t stress enough the importance of the knowledge and qualifications of your coach.

-There is still 'so called coaches' that strip their clients down to sub-1000 cals/day in the sheer desperation to shed the fat.
+There is still 'so-called coaches' that strip their clients down to sub-1000 calories/day in the sheer desperation to shed the fat.
 Some of their clients may win a trophy but leave with health issues.

 Considering you have had a good off-season and starting your prep in a healthy position, you should see physical changes on average, every 2 weeks.